 The intention of this extension is to enable users to define the entire infrastructure that’s required for Parasoft C/C++test unit testing together with their regular targets in the CMake configuration files.

-Let’s see how it works using an example using the C/C++test Professional – Eclipse-based tool, which features a rich UI.
+Let’s see how it works using an unit test example using the C/C++test Professional – Eclipse-based tool, which features a rich UI.
 Download and install the 2020.1 release, if you haven’t already.

 In the main installation directory of C/C++test Professional, you can find the CMake extension with accompanying example.
 See the following directory: <install dir>integration/cmake.